Build a Change Management Plan: 5 Key Steps to Success

-1. Investigate Your Company’s Needs and Target the Key Players
+1. Identify Your Company’s Needs and Target the Key Players

 First things first, identify the company’s needs.
 Typical HR needs might include changes in: